Academic Advising - 256-7170

 Kinne University Center

-Sodexo Campus Services is the food provider at Jacksonville University with different locations across campus.
-Riverview Café, located in the Kinne Student Center, is a full service dining location where all meal plans are accepted.
-You have a variety of foods from hamburgers, pizza, deli, salads and international dishes.
-Einstein Brothers Bagels in the Kinne Student Center features bagels, soups, salads, sandwiches, yogurt and smoothies.
+Sodexo Campus Services is the food provider at Jacksonville University.
+Riverview Café, located in the Kinne Student Center, is a full service dining location offering an “all- you- can-eat “ option.
+There are five culinary stations featuring pizza, deli, comfort food, grill, vegetarian, salad and international cuisine.
+Einstein Brothers Bagels, located in the Kinne Student Center features bagels, soups, salads, sandwiches, smoothies and full service barista station.
+Chick-fil-A, awarded for America’s Healthiest Chain Restaurant, is located in the Davis Student Commons.
+Simply to Go, located in the Davis Student Commons, offers students a quick grab and go option for beverages, sandwiches, salads, parfaits and much more.
 Waves, located in Oak Hall, is your ideal late night quick snack option.
-Nightly features include pizza, salads, sandwiches and snacks.
-Nellie’s, located in the Davis Student Commons, offers the best flatbreads, gourmet salads, sandwiches and big burgers to name a few.
-Currents, located in the Davis College of Business, is a coffee lover’s best option to go on campus for a nice hot cup of Starbucks coffee or a cool smoothie treat.
-Also sandwiches, fresh baked pastries and salads are a few other options provided.
+Nightly features include pizza, salads, sandwiches and a variety of convenience snacks.
+Currents, located in the Davis College of Business, is a coffee lover’s best option for a nice hot cup of Starbucks coffee or a cool smoothie treat.
+Also offering Simply to Go sandwiches, salads, parfaits and freshly baked pastries.

 Student Life Office – Davis Student Commons